Have you been failing your way through baking bread? Here are our top 10 bread baking tips for the unsuccessful baker.

 You know how the recipe says to pour the yeast into warm water?
 Yeah, it actually needs to be warm.
 Not hot.
+Water that is too hot will kill your yeast.
 Think the same temperature you would make a baby’s bath water.
 We’re talking lukewarm here.
 Test it on your wrist or your face if you have to, hands are not dependable temperature gauges.
-Making the water hotter won’t bring your yeast to life quickly, it will kill it.
+Or use an instant read thermometer to check the water temperature.
+Ideal temperature is between 105-115˚F.

 It’s hard to over-knead bread.
 It’s easy to under-knead it.

 Sure, you’re hands will hurt, and you’ll get bored, and you’ll look for distractions, but just keep kneading.
 It’s going to be worth it.
 Besides, you’re getting a great arm work out and this is the perfect time to do some of that meditation you’ve been meaning to work into your busy life.
-Or you can take this time to smoosh out your frustration and stress on your dough.
-Really abuse it, it will only make it better.
+Plus you will learn how the bread dough feels throughout the kneading process.

 Another thing to always remember is that every oven is different.
 Yours might bake the bread quickly while your friend’s oven may take longer.
 For this reason, you can’t exactly trust the baking time on recipes.
 Keep close track while baking and check the bread frequently toward the end.
 You’ll know it’s done when you flip it out of the pan, tap on the bottom and hear a hollow sound.
 Any other sounds and it needs a little more time.